kempisabelmaddie/IoT_PolyU/smartwatch/SmartMedication/Tutorial3.md

 ### 1.1) Blynk_Write <a name="blynkwrite"></a>
 Here is the important part.
 When it is time to take the medicine, the watch's(M5Stick) display should change from clock mode, to pill reminders mode.

 In tutorial 2's "Set Virtual Pin Value" section, pin V0 is used to turn the pill alarm on or off.
-Taking tutorial 2 as an example, when the time is 1pm (on Monday or Wednesday), pin v0 would be set to "1", which means it is time to take the glucose pill.
+Taking tutorial 2 as an example, when the time is 1pm (on Monday or Wednesday), pin v0 would be set to "1", which means it is time to take the diabetes pill.
 Similarly, if the time is 9am (on Tuesday or Thursday), pin v0 would be set to "2", which means it is time to take the cholesterol pill.

 If you would like to read more on BLYNK_WRITE, visit this website: https://docs.blynk.cc/#blynk-firmware-blynktimer-blynk_writevpin